 Scientific calculators are one of the most used calculators in ACCA exams.
 These are particularly useful for more complicated mathematical calculations that occur in subjects like Financial Management and Advanced Financial Management.
 A scientific calculator will handle functions such as logarithms, exponentials, and statistical calculations that are integral to some sections of the ACCA course qualification.

-If you use a scientific ACCA calculator, then it must be a non-programmable one.
-Programmable or graphing calculators, which can store texts or formulas, are prohibited.
+In case you employ a scientific ACCA calculator, then it should be non-programmable.
+Programmable or graphing calculators, capable of keeping texts or formulas, are not allowed.

 Basic Calculators

-Simple calculators are also permissible, albeit basic, and for the majority of the ACCA examinations, it would indeed be adequate.
-The basic calculator is designed to achieve four mathematical functions such as addition, subtraction, multiplication, and division.
+Simple calculators are also permissible, albeit basic, and for the majority of the ACCA examinations, they would indeed be adequate.
+The basic calculator is designed to achieve four mathematical functions, such as addition, subtraction, multiplication, and division.
 Particularly useful for candidates who find more advanced facilities on scientific calculators intimidating and in subjects where intensive calculation is less required.

 Got Questions Regarding The ACCA Exams